2014 Asian Men's Handball Championship

 The 2014 Asian Men's Handball Championship was the 16th edition of the Asian Men's Handball Championship, held in Isa Town and Manama, Bahrain, from 25 January to 6 February 2014.
 It acted as the Asian qualifying tournament for the 2015 World Men's Handball Championship in Qatar.

+Qatar won their first title by defeating the hosts Bahrain 26–27 in the final.